 If the incident was sufficiently serious, follow-up correspondence with parents a month after the incidence may be necessary.
-This should be from the School Welfare Officer
+This should be from the DSL/DDSL.

-Pupils who have been bullied will be supported by:
+Students who have been bullied will be supported by:

-- Being listened to (having an immediate opportunity to meet with their a member of staff of their choice). - Being reassured. - Being offered continued support. - Being offered counselling where appropriate.
+- Being listened to (having an immediate opportunity to meet with a member of staff of their choice). - Being reassured. - Being offered continued support. - Being offered counselling where appropriate.

-Pupils who have bullied others will be supported by:
+Students who have bullied others will be supported by: